-Early Parenting Centres also play a critical role in promoting and assessing safety in relation to sleep environments.
-If a risk has been identified by Early Parenting Centre clinical staff using the MCH Safe Sleeping Checklist, they will need to refer the family back to their Maternal and Child Health Service for referral to the Nursery Equipment Program.
+Early Parenting Programs also play a critical role in promoting and assessing safety in relation to sleep environments and transporting children.
+If a risk has been identified by the Early Parenting Clinician using the MCH Safe Sleeping Checklist, they will need to refer family back to their Maternal Child Health Service for referral to the Nursery Equipment Program.